JimDesu/basis-lang/spec.md

 Γ ⊢ mark<*> wf
 ```

-**Buffer-backed containment rule.** A `[N]τ` or record-field declaration requires τ to be buffer-backed:
+**Buffer-backed and fixed-size buffer-backed predicates.** A `[N]τ` requires τ to be fixed-size buffer-backed; a record-field, union-candidate, or domain-parent declaration also requires fixed-size buffer-backed:

 ```
 Γ ⊢ τ wf      τ ∉ {pointer, object, variant, command-typed, fexpr-typed, …}
 ──────────────────────────────────────────────────────────────────────────
 Γ ⊢ τ buffer-backed

+Γ ⊢ τ buffer-backed      τ ∉ {[], []σ for any σ}
+────────────────────────────────────────────────
+Γ ⊢ τ fixed-size buffer-backed
 ```

 The disjoint cases enumerate all the non-buffer types; the union of all named-type-as-buffer-backed plus the literal types covers the buffer-backed case (§5.1).
+The runtime-length forms `[]` and `[]σ` (for any σ) are buffer-backed but not fixed-size; they participate in the buffer-backed category but are excluded from byte-aggregate containment positions (§5.1).

 ### D.3 Subsumption Rules